 We own patents and patent applications that claim axicabtagene ciloleucel chimeric DNA segments.
 Third parties may have, or may obtain rights to, patents that allegedly could be used to prevent or attempt to prevent us from commercializing axicabtagene ciloleucel or to require us to obtain a license in order to commercialize axicabtagene ciloleucel.
 For example, we are aware that Juno Therapeutics, Inc. (Juno) has exclusively licensed Patent No. 7,446,190 (the '190 patent) which was issued to Sloan Kettering Cancer Center.
 In September 2017, Juno and Sloan Kettering Cancer Center filed a lawsuit against Kite in the U.S. District Court for the Central District of California, alleging that the commercialization of axicabtagene ciloleucel infringes the '190 patent.
 In October 2017, following FDA approval for Yescarta, Juno filed a second complaint alleging that axicabtagene ciloleucel infringes the '190 patent.
 Juno subsequently moved to dismiss the September 2017 complaint and has maintained the October 2017 complaint.
+The court has set a trial date of March 2019 for this lawsuit.

 In August 2015, Kite filed a petition for inter partes review in the USPTO alleging that the asserted claims of the '190 patent are invalid as obvious.
 In December 2016, the PTAB determined that the claims of the '190 patent are not invalid due to obviousness.
 In February 2017, Kite filed a Notice of Appeal to the CAFC.
-That appeal is currently pending.
+In June 2018, the CAFC affirmed the PTAB's determination that the '190 patent claims are not invalid due to obviousness.

 We cannot predict the ultimate outcome of intellectual property claims related to axicabtagene ciloleucel.
-If Juno's patent is upheld as valid and Juno successfully proves infringement of that patent by axicabtagene ciloleucel, we could be prevented from selling Yescarta unless we were able to obtain a license to this patent.
+If Juno's patent is upheld as valid and Juno successfully proves infringement of that patent by axicabtagene ciloleucel, we could be required to pay significant monetary damages or we could be prevented from selling Yescarta unless we were able to obtain a license to this patent.
 Such a license may not be available on commercially reasonable terms or at all, which could adversely impact our business and results of operations.